JakmStakm/Jakm_D2_RunCounter/README.md

 # Installation

-Go to the releases section to find the latest .ZIP file.
-Download and unzip the file to run the setup.exe.
+Go to the releases section to find the latest .ZIP file (https://github.com/JakmStakm/Jakm_D2_RunCounter/releases).
+Download and unzip/extract the file to run the setup.exe.

 # Drag/Drop Overlay